 Regardless of the sidechain signal, it must pass through a level detection circuit to be converted to a control signal for the gain reduction circuit.
 More specifically, the sidechain audio signal (AC) must be rectified and turned into a DC control voltage for the GR circuit.

 This is where peak and RMS metering comes into play.

 A peak compressor’s level detection circuit will measure the peak level of the incoming AC sidechain signal and effectively output a varying DC voltage equal to the peak level of the incoming signal.

-An RMS compressor’s level detection circuit, conversely, will measure the RMS level of the incoming AC sidechain signal and effectively output a varying DC voltage equal to the RMS level of the incoming signal.
+Conversely, an RMS compressor’s level detection circuit will measure the RMS level of the incoming AC sidechain signal and effectively output a varying DC voltage equal to the RMS level of the incoming signal.

-Fortunately, the RMS of an AC signal is equal to the level of the DC signal that would provide the same average power so it’s relatively easy to detect/rectify RMS levels.
+Fortunately, the RMS of an AC signal is equal to the DC signal level that would provide the same average power, so it’s relatively easy to detect/rectify RMS levels.

 Due to the nature of RMS and peak levels, RMS and peak compressors will react differently.